root-project/jsroot/docs/JSROOT.md

 ### JSON file-based monitoring

 Solid file-based monitoring (without integration of THttpServer into application) can be implemented in JSON format.
-There is the TBufferJSON class, which is capable to convert any ROOT object (beside TTree) into JSON.
+There is the [TBufferJSON](https://root.cern/doc/master/classTBufferJSON.html) class, which is capable to convert any (beside TTree) ROOT object into JSON.
 Any ROOT application can use such class to create JSON files for selected objects and write such files in a directory, which can be accessed via web server.
 Then one can use JSROOT to read such files and display objects in a web browser.